mrdavemorgan/lepgallery/readme.txt

 1. Upload to /wp-content/plugins/ and activate on the Plugins menu in WordPress.
 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
-1. Create a blank WordPress Page called "Gallery" or choose a different name for your gallery.
+1. Create a blank WordPress Page, for example: "Gallery".
-1. Enter the path to your directory of images on the UnGallery configuration.
+1. Enter the path to your directory of images on the UnGallery administration menu.

 == Features ==